Information technology tools and resources at the UW

 Yes.
 UW-IT will provide a hardware token if you need one.
 Or you can register your own, if it’s compatible.
 To learn more, refer to hardware tokens.

 A U2F (Universal 2nd Factor) token is a cryptographic hardware token that plugs into your computer’s USB port and supports the U2F authentication protocol.
 The U2F protocol requires a supported web browser, so it can only be used for 2FA to web applications.
 U2F tokens have excellent usability and provide the highest security.

-UW-IT does not provide U2F tokens, but if you already own one for use on other Internet sites, you can set up your U2F device to work with Duo at the UW.
+UW-IT does not provide U2F tokens, but if you obtain one, you can set up your U2F device to work with Duo at the UW.